CompBio-Lab/MESSI_manuscript/md_drafts/results.md

 Moreover, the core feature of Nextflow of using containerization for modules like Docker [@docker2020docker] and Singularity [@kurtzer2017singularity] solves the reproducibility issue in replicating papers.
 Each time the pipeline is executed, containers are created for each process defined in the workflows that constitute the pipeline.
 These containers follow same sets of operating system configurations, software versions of the desired computation performed.
 Hence, it fulfills reproducibility and portability of our results as each time we run these independently on its own encapsulated environment.
 In addition, Nextflow creates unique working directory for each process spawned via these containers, and having all writing I/O operations in this specified directory without modifying the original input files.
 This way, we dont accidentally overwrite the raw data or any important input file without knowing in the first place.

 Furthermore, the independence between each process leads nature of parallelizable computations.
 This characteristic of the pipeline along with the resumability of re-executing interrupted or failed processes make debugging or changing computational settings for certain methods only atomic and simple.
-Ultimately, it reduces time complexity of dealing with large datasets or long runtime computations, compared to standard way of sequentially executing complex scripts.
+Ultimately, it reduces time complexity of dealing with large datasets or long runtime computations, compared to standard way of sequentially executing complex script yet failing at a random timepoint with hardness to recover from error.

 In terms of interoperability, Nextflow is capable to run the pipeline on various computing platforms including and not limited to our own personal computer, mainstream high-performance computing clusters (HPC) like SLURM, PBS or popular cloud platforms like AWS and Google cloud without modifying code logics.
-This is enabled from resource and parameters configurations, making user to only worry about configurations to carry out and not the code logic itself.
+This is enabled through resource and parameters configurations, making user to only worry about configurations to carry out and not the code logic itself.
+In particular, this is yet another important feature, the usage of flexible configuration, where user could run full methods collection or of their interest to benchmark.

 With all these characteristics, benchmarking integration methods become trivial, as the data flow through different subworkflows and modules as if in factory, user should only be concerned on providing the right format of data and let MESSI handle the rest.
 Next, we will describe the main components of the pipeline as in and how each part is implemented as in Fig \@ref(fig:messi-workflow-plot).